olatunjijohnson/SDALGCP/vignettes/SDALGCP-vignette.md

 # Introduction

-This document presents a simple tutorial code from SDALGCP package to make inference on spatially aggregated disease count data when one assume that the disease risk is spatially continious.
-There are two main functions provided by the package, SDALGCPMCML for parameter estimation and SDALGCPPred for prediction.
+This article presents a simple tutorial code from SDALGCP package to make inference on spatially aggregated disease count data when one assume that the disease risk is spatially continious.
+There are two main functions provided by the package, \code{SDALGCPMCML} for parameter estimation and \code{SDALGCPPred} for prediction.

 ## Model
 Our goal is to analyse of diease count data, more specifically when disease cases are aggregated over a partition, say $(\mathcal{R}_{1}, \ldots, \mathcal{R}_{n})$, of the area of interest, $A$, which can be written mathematically as